|Nutrition Facts (per serving)|

 For premade casseroles or leftovers that are in a glass baking dish and have been refrigerated, do not place directly into a hot oven as the glass can shatter.
 Instead, place any cold glass bakeware into a cold oven to warm up while it preheats.
 Or, allow the bakeware to rest outside of the fridge for 30 minutes to reach room temperature while the oven preheats.

-- With Cheese: Add 1/2 cup of shredded cheddar cheese to the cooked sauce and stir until melted.
+- Add 1/2 cup of shredded cheddar cheese to the cooked sauce and stir until melted.
 Top the casserole with about 1/2 cup of shredded cheese before you add the crispy shallots or onions.